In a surf set you can summarize different parameters.

 Therefore the markings simplify surfing considerably.

-Are you interested in the contents of not available resources?
+Are you interested in the content of not available resources?

 Change to the on-line mode.